 First and foremost, you want to look at your kitty's diet.
 The worse the food they're eating, particularly in terms of additives, the more likely they are to end up with issues because of it.

-The other thing you can do at home is brush their teeth.
+The other thing you can do at home, and it can have a huge impact, is brush their teeth.

 Of course, your cat probably doesn't want you mucking about in their mouth, so you're going to have to train them to tolerate it.
 Starting young is the best option, so they can learn to tolerate it early, and you won't have troubles later in life.